murffious/hogwarts_organizer/DOCS.md

 Container/Presentatial as discucees by Dan Amrabmov STyles folder , componenets conaitenrs folder

-* Implementation of API

-* Schema design

-* Documentation - Please provide a couple example requests so we know how to format them when reviewing the assessment ES6 MVC ORM
+ES6 MVC ORM
-OPEN file wireframe.xml in https://www.draw.io/ Click save to cmputer altough you wil not be using it then click open existing file and go to wireframe.xml in your finder
+To see wireframe OPEN file `wireframe.xml` in `https://www.draw.io/ `
+    - In draw.io ...Click save to computer then click open existing file and go to `wireframe.xml` in your finder database schema
+    - see migrations, seeders,

-your database schema, choice of technologies, any challenges, and the required URLs MVC choice of technologies,
+    choice of technologies, any challenges, and the required URLs

+choice of technologies,
 SQL
 Node